Mexico's legal soul search after Frenchwoman freed

 "If anything, it will get a little worse," she said.

-In France, Cassez was greeted by a red carpet and television cameras upon her return.
-The 38-year-old looked rested and buoyant after seven years in a Mexico City prison.
-"I was cleared," she declared to the throngs of journalists waiting to receive her, though the justices pointedly did not rule whether she was guilty or not.
+In France, Cassez was greeted by a red carpet and television cameras when she returned Thursday.
+The 38-year-old looked rested and buoyant for having spent seven years of a 60-year sentence following her conviction on kidnapping charges.
+"I was cleared," she declared to the throngs of journalists waiting to receive her, even though the justices pointedly did not rule whether she was guilty or not.

-The Frenchwoman has said she lived with her then-Mexican boyfriend, Israel Vallarta, at the ranch where the kidnapping victims were held, but didn't know they were there.
+After her arrest, the Frenchwoman said she had lived with her then-Mexican boyfriend at the ranch where the kidnapping victims were held, but didn't know they were there.
 At least one victim identified Cassez as one of the kidnappers, though only by hearing her voice, not by seeing her.

 After Cassez was detained and held incognito for a day, Mexican police hauled her back to the ranch and forced her to participate in a raid staged for the television cameras, a display that is not unusual in Mexico.

-Mexico also has long been plagued by police torture and the fabrication of evidence, and over the years countless prisoners have been convicted on faulty evidence.
+Mexico also has long been plagued by police torture and the fabrication of evidence, and over the years countless prisoners have been convicted on bad evidence.

-It's unclear what impact the Cassez ruling will have on defendants' rights and due process in other cases, said John Ackerman of the Institute of Legal Research at Mexico's National Autonomous University.
+It's unclear whether the ruling will influence other cases in demanding that defendants' right and due process be followed in prosecution and gathering evidence, said John Ackerman of the Institute of Legal Research at Mexico's National Autonomous University.

 "The hope is that both the criminal justice reform and this kind of decision would create a demand that crimes be investigated in a more professional manner," Ackerman said.
 "Just new rules and decisions are not enough.
 You need institutional transformation and political will and political independence for these investigators, which is something we haven't achieved yet."

-Associated Press writers Lori Hinnant, Sarah DiLorenzo and Elaine Ganley in Paris and E. Eduardo Castillo in Mexico City contributed to this report.
+Associated Press writers Lori Hinnant and Sarah DiLorenzo in Paris and E. Eduardo Castillo in Mexico City contributed to this report.

 © 2016 Star Tribune